Maulipandya/llm-token-generation-latency/analysis/latency_analysis.md

 ---

+## Findings

+- Prompt length mainly affects **Time to First Token (TTFT)**.
+- Output length mainly affects **total latency**.
+- **KV-cache improves decoding efficiency**, keeping TPOT stable.
+- **Latency metrics are more important than throughput** for real-time applications.
+- There is a clear separation between **prefill** and **decode** phases.

+---

 ## Interpretation

-The results clearly show two phases in LLM inference:
+The results show two phases in LLM inference:

-### 1. Prefill Phase
+### Prefill Phase
 - Depends on prompt length
-- Dominates TTFT
+- Affects TTFT

-### 2. Decode Phase
+### Decode Phase
 - Depends on output length
-- Controls TPOT and total latency
+- Affects TPOT and total latency

 ---

 ## Conclusion

-- TTFT is critical for real-time applications
+- TTFT is critical for responsiveness
-- Output length mainly affects total response time
+- Output length affects total latency
-- Both latency and throughput must be considered for performance evaluation
+- Both latency and throughput should be considered